Saoirseyy/BiblioTech2026_postcards/README.md

 ### Step 2 — Metadata-Guided Classification
 `02_src/02_metadata_color_classification.py`

-Trains a Random Forest classifier on postcards with existing metadata labels and predicts labels for unlabelled data.
+A Random Forest classifier is trained using postcards with existing metadata colour labels.

-Outputs three broad categories:
+Instead of treating metadata as fully reliable ground truth, only the three most consistent high-level categories are used:

 - black-and-white
 - sepia
 - colour

+The model learns to map visual features to these broad categories and is then applied to all images, ensuring that every postcard is consistently assigned to one of the three groups.

 ### Step 3 — Fine-Grained Classification